Insect venom allergies: Short-term and long-term treatment

 How effective is immunotherapy?

-The aim of allergen-specific immunotherapy is to prevent or reduce the severity of anaphylactic reactions.
+The aim of allergen-specific immunotherapy is to prevent anaphylactic reactions or reduce their severity.
 Research has shown that immunotherapy is very effective in the treatment of insect venom allergies.
 In the first few years after treatment, about 90% of people don't have anaphylactic reactions to insect stings.

-The effects of treatment probably don't last for the rest of your life, though.
+The effects of treatment probably don't last for the rest of your life.
 They sometimes wear off after a number of years.
 If that happens, you can talk to your doctor about whether it would be a good idea to repeat the treatment.